 In the case of intra-staff bullying, Kilcolgan Educate Together National School will adopt the procedures outlined in Section C (c2) of the INTO booklet: 'Working Together: Procedures and Policies for Positive Staff Relations'.
-A copy of this document is available for for free download on the INTO website (free of charge).
+A copy of this document is available for free download on the INTO website.

-In the case of Teacher - Child bullying, a complaint should in the first instance be raised with the teacher in question by the parent/guardian of the child if possible (unless they think that this would result in the the child being at would be at a greater risk.
-Where a parent approaches a teacher with an allegation that he/she (the teacher) has been involved in bullying a child, the teacher is required to bring this to the attention of the Principal immediately.
-Where a parent(s) believes that approaching the teacher may expose the child to increased risk, then the parent(s)k) should approach the Principal directly.
-An allegation of teacher-child bullying will be investigated by the school Principal who will determine facts to the best of his/her abilities, make recommendations for resolutions, and brief the BoM.
-This process provides protection for the child, teacher and KETNS and then if necessary referred to the Principal.
+In the case of Teacher - Child bullying, a complaint should in the first instance be raised with the teacher in question by the parent/guardian of the child if possible (unless they think the child would be at a greater risk) and then if necessary referred to the Principal.
 Where it has not been possible to agree a framework for resolution, the matter should be referred in writing by both parties to the Board of Management for investigation.

 In the case of Teacher - Parent bullying, the parent should if possible raise the issue with teacher in question, or refer the issue to the Principal.
-An allegation of teacher-parent bullying will be investigated by the school Principal who will determine facts to the best of his/her abilities, make recommendations for resolutions, and brief the BoM.
-This process provides protection for the teacher, parent and KETNS.

 Failing resolution the matter should be reported in writing to the Board of Management.

-In the case of Parent - Teacher bullying, the matter should be raised by the teacher with the parent if possible and the Principal should be informed.
-An allegation of parent-teacher bullying will be investigated by the school Principal who will determine facts to the best of his/her abilities, make recommendations for resolutions, and brief the BoM.
-This process provides protection for the parent, teacher and KETNS and if deemed necessary the Board of Management should subsequently be informed in writing.
+In the case of Parent - Teacher bullying, the matter should be raised by the teacher with the parent if possible and the Principal should be informed, and if deemed necessary the Board of Management should subsequently be informed in writing.

-In the case of Parent/Visitor to the school - Child bullying, the complaint should be referred in the first instance to the child's class teacher and subsequently to the-Principal Principal if unresolved.
-An allegation of bullying of this nature will be investigated by the school Principal who will determine facts to the best of his/her abilities, make recommendations for resolutions, and brief the BoM.
-This process provides protection for the child, parent/visitor and KETNS.
+In the case of Parent/Visitor to the school - Child bullying, the complaint should be referred in the first instance to the child's class teacher and subsequently to the Principal if unresolved.